microsoft/alguidelines/content/BCPatterns/facade-pattern/index.md

 - Ensures that your code remains loosely coupled and encapsulated, as no other subsystem can take dependencies on your internal implementation details.
 This also fosters the reusability of your code.
 - Suggests what needs most attention in your tests, as you would want to make sure that your subsystem's public API behaves as designed.

-Whenever you develop a functional group or an independent system, which has a clear API, you should add a facade to achieve the above mentioned benefits.
+Whenever you develop a functional group or an independent system, which has a clear API, you should add a facade to achieve the above-mentioned benefits.

 ### What is a subsystem?